[UPDATED: See end of article]

 But if we seriously apply your analogy, we’d have to conclude that the New Mass isn’t only “not as good” – it would be something inherently bad.

-The term you’re looking for is sacrilegious and yes, many theologians, priests, and bishops have held precisely that position from the beginning.
-I haven’t quite sorted this one out myself, but their position is essentially thus: The New Mass, albeit validly imposed, is of itself a violation of the integrity of the Catholic Faith and a deformation of right worship; it is therefore inherently offensive to God, and while those who celebrate it or attend it in good faith may not be guilty of the sin of sacrilege, this would not change the illicit nature of the act itself, any more than ignorantly undergoing IVF would make it a morally good action.
+The term you’re looking for is sacrilegious – and in fact many theologians, priests, and bishops have held that position from the beginning.
+I haven’t sorted this one out myself, but their position is essentially thus: The New Mass, albeit validly imposed, is of itself a violation of the integrity of the Catholic Faith and a deformation of right worship; it is therefore inherently offensive to God, and while those who celebrate it or attend it in good faith may not be guilty of the sin of sacrilege, this would not change the illicit nature of the act itself, any more than ignorantly undergoing IVF would make it a morally good action.

 The New Mass a sacrilege?
 I will have to pray and research some more before I accept that conclusion.